 - Chewy foods–bagels, licorice, pizza crust, barbecue ribs, chicken wings

 - Crunchy foods–popcorn, chips, ice, pretzels, lollipops, hard taco shells

 - Sticky foods–caramel apples, Starburst, Skittles, chewing gum, gummy candies, fruit roll-ups, toffee, peanut brittle

 - Hard foods–nuts, celery, hard candies, carrots, apples, corn on the cob, beef jerky

-Making sure your teeth stay clean, carving out time to floss, and managing your eating habits are simple, yet effective steps you can take to make sure you’ll have a camera-ready smile as soon as the braces come off.
+Making sure your teeth stay clean, carving out time to floss, and managing your eating habits are simple yet effective steps you can take to make sure you’ll have a camera-ready smile as soon as the braces come off.
 Ready to set your smile straight?
-Contact us at (916) 924-8970 or visit our Sacramento, CA office to schedule an appointment with Dr. Markham.
+Contact us to schedule an appointment with Dr. Markham.
 After all, obtaining a winning smile is a team effort.